Happiness List for Personal Growth

 “I felt happy looking at my vision.
-I knew what I needed to do next.
-I was going to do something that involved instructional guitar courses.
-And I knew I wanted to make more money than my current salary.”
+I knew I was going to do something that involved instructional guitar courses.
+And, most definitely, I wanted to make more money than my current salary.”
 Next, Sherrill took the necessary action steps towards his goal.
 He learned the ins and outs of course development and built a beginner guitar course.
 The course flopped with only two sold, but that didn’t discourage him from continuing with his passion.

 Personal Growth Takes Time

 He created his website, Active Melody, and continued putting videos up on YouTube.
 Soon, he added the option of purchasing the music to what he played on the videos.
 When his accountant pointed out Brian could make more money with his side project than at his day job, he decided to go all in.

 “Using visualization feels like a slow boil,” Sherrill recalls his growth from then to today.
 “It seems to move slowly, and it’s kind of shocking to see how it all plays out.”
 Today, Sherrill has over 15.6K followers and a loyal community of like-minded individuals who are passionate about music and playing the guitar.

 He says his schedule resembles one of a retiree.
 “I take it easy Saturday through Tuesday.
 The rest of the week I’m playing guitar and putting out videos.
 I’m doing what I love so I don’t feel like I’m working.”

 If he visualizes what comes next in his life, Sherrill says, “I toy around with teaching other people to do what I did.
 Maybe I’ll create an online education model on Lifestyle Entrepreneurship – teaching people how to find their passion.”